 – Support for energy bills |

 Russia's invasion of Ukraine has affected Europe's energy supply and energy prices.
-The government of Finland stated in the most recent negotiations for budget amendments that a return to the old prices is unlikely to happen in the near future.
-Thus, the government has introduced a measure package to assist citizens to cope with the high energy prices.
-In addition to the reduction in the value added tax on energy plans to introduce a four-month temporary electricity allowance.
+The government of Finland stated in the most recent negotiations for budget amendments that it is unlikely that prices will return to their pre-war levels in the near future.
+Thus, the government introduced a measure to assist citizens with the high energy prices.
+In addition to the reduction in the value added tax on energy , the measure introduces a four-month temporary electricity allowance.

-The government of Finland has announced a plan to introduce a four-month temporary allowance for citizens that have trouble coping with their energy costs.
-The details of the measure are still to be determined and the government has not yet elaborated on how the measure will work in practice.
+The government of Finland announced a plan to introduce a four-month temporary allowance for citizens to help pay their energy costs.
+The details of the measure are still to be determined and the government has not elaborated on how the measure will work in practice.
 Preliminary models suggests that the allowance will be paid for electricity bills exceeding either €300 or €500 and up to a maximum of either €1,300 or €1,500.

 The electricity allowance is aimed at people who do not pay enough tax to qualify for a household energy tax deduction .
-The government has earmarked €300 million for the allowance and the tax deduction each.
-Person that receive subsistence benefit (toimeentulotuki) will not be eligible for the allowance.
+The government earmarked €300 million for the allowance and the tax deduction each.
+People who receive subsistence benefit (toimeentulotuki) are not eligible for the allowance.

 The allowance would be available from January to April, 2023 and will be paid out by the Social Insurance Institution of Finland (Kela).